So you want to grow your blog traffic with Pinterest, but at the same time find the best Pinterest tools for bloggers to see results faster?

-Thus, Tribes is an amazing way to share other people’s pins and grow your traffic at the same time!
+Thus, Communities is an amazing way to share other people’s pins and grow your traffic at the same time!

-And remember: you can add pins from Tribes to your automated pinning queue, so you don’t have to worry about running out of pins ever again.
+And remember: you can add pins from Communities to your automated pinning queue, so you don’t have to worry about running out of pins ever again.

 4: Find out what pins and boards are performing the best

 Last but certainly not least, I use Tailwind to track my pins’ performance.

 After all, I want to know exactly what types of pins resonate well with my target audience.
 That way, I can make sure I’m not wasting my time creating and designing pins that my followers don’t like.

 Tailwind’s analytics make it easy for me to see which pins are popular on Pinterest.

 Again, this is all about sending a signal to the Pinterest algorithm that people love seeing my pins.

 The best way to grow your traffic is to make sure you focus on pins that have a high number of saves.